syntevo/syntevo.github.io/SmartGit/HowTos/SSH.md

 `$ ssh-keygen -t rsa -b 4096 -m PEM`

+Then update/save the public key to `~/.ssh/authorized_keys` on the Git/SSH server.

 ### Converting an existing private key to PEM-format

 If you have a private key file with an unsupported format, use this command in a Terminal to convert it: